tamanna18/tamanna18/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning ERP
+- 🌱 I’m currently learning ERP and GoLang
 - 😄 I'm open to opportunities in the field of Software Engineering, Machine Learning, AI, NLP and Computer Vision
 - 💬 Ask me about anything related to Javascript/Python/React/Flask/DASH
 - 😄 Pronouns: She/her